 You guys know that Mr. FFF and I went to Spain and Portugal about a month or so ago, and we ate a TON of good food.
 I’m still full from everything we ate.

 Just kidding.
 I’m not.
 BUT, it was all so amazing.
 I don’t think we had anything that we didn’t like.

 Except sardines.
 But does anyone REALLY like sardines?
 Things I wonder.

 So, this week, I’m recreating 3 of some of the stand-out dishes that we had!
 They are going to sound a little “out there” to you but, I PROMISE you, they are seriously good. <– Especially the Pan Con Tomate and Salmorejo recipe

 You probably read the title of this and was like “cod eggs?”
 Taylor, what on Earth? grilled cod for dinner, sure.
-But, no way, no how am I going to eat fish for breakfast thank you very much.”
+And maybe some baked eggs for breakfast.
+But combining the two?
+AND, no way, no how am I going to eat fish for breakfast thank you very much.”

 These scrambled eggs are basically the perfect BRINNER (breakfast and dinner) option!

 When we saw cod scrambled eggs on the menu at El Sur in Madrid (you need to go there if you’re in Madrid!) we were intrigued.
 Slightly concerned, yes, but also VRY VRY intrigued.
 We also had a rule that we order the least American sounding food on any menu that we went to because that’s the whole reason for traveling is it not?

 So we DOVE into the cod + eggs = ? water and here we are.